Civil Litigation

 We file pleadings, argue motions, conduct depositions, tender written discovery, attend mediated settlement conferences, draft legal memorandums, litigate matters at trial and execute upon judgments.
 We strongly pursue settlement of civil disputes so you may enjoy the benefits of placing the dispute behind you.

-The lawyers at HSC are experienced in handling appeals throughout the layers of the North Carolina State Courts.
+The lawyers at HSC are experienced in handling appeals through all levels of the North Carolina State Courts.
 In the federal court system, our attorneys handle appeals from the bankruptcy court to the United States District Court and from the United States District Court to the Fourth Circuit Court of Appeals.
-Under certain circumstances, we also handle appeals from the North Carolina Court of Appeals to the North Carolina Supreme Court.

 Nan Hannah is admitted to the bar of the United States Supreme Court.